-The name of the group is the Dose-Response Specialty Group (DRSG) of the Society for Risk Analysis (SRA).
-The purpose of the group is to facilitate the exchange of ideas and knowledge among practitioners, researchers, scholars, teachers, and others interested in dose-response assessment, to encourage collaborative research on dose- response assessment, and to provide leadership and play an active role in advancing issues related to dose-response assessment.
+The name of the group is the Hazard and Dose-Response Specialty Group (HDRSG) of the Society for Risk Analysis (SRA).
+The purpose of the group is to facilitate discussion and collaboration, to provide leadership and to advance issues related to the estimation of hazard or risk to human or animal health from chemical, physical or microbial stressors.
+Specifically, the group focuses on the development and application of innovative methods (e.g., in vitro/in silico methods), the application of cellular, animal, and human data to dosimetric extrapolation, the relationships defined by causal mechanisms for toxic effects, population dose-response relationships (including interindividual variability) and the implication for regulatory choices including extrapolation to low levels of exposure.
+The group welcomes the participation of practitioners, researchers, scholars, teachers, and all others interested in this field.

-Members of the DRSG
+Members of the HDRSG

 Members shall consist of all people with an interest in dose-response assessment who indicate a desire to be members by submitting their names to the Secretary-Treasurer or the Secretariat, and who pay the annual dues to the Society for Risk Analysis.
-It is the option of the Executive Committee to request dues for membership to the DRSG.
+It is the option of the Executive Committee to request dues for membership to the HDRSG.
 Payment of annual dues to the specialty group is required only for officers and voting members.

 Meetings of Members

-Annual meetings of the DRSG will be held in conjunction with the Annual Meeting of the Society for Risk Analysis.
-Announcements of the annual meetings will be included in the printed program of the Society.
+Meetings of the HDRSG Executive Committee will be held monthly and are open to all HDRSG members.
+Annual meetings of the HDRSG will be held in conjunction with the Annual Meeting of the Society for Risk Analysis.

-Government of the DRSG
+Government of the HDRSG

-Eight Officers will govern the DRSG: a four-member Executive Committee and four Trustees.
+Eight Officers will govern the HDRSG: a four-member Executive Committee and four Trustees.
 The Executive Committee consists of a Chair, a Chair-Elect, a Vice-Chair, and a Secretary/Treasurer.
-The Trustees consist of two Trustees-at-Large, the Past President, and a Graduate Student/Postdoctoral Representative.
+The Trustees consist of two Trustees-at-Large, the Past Chair, and a Graduate Student/Postdoctoral Representative.

 The duties of these officers are:

-Chair: Chair an Annual DRSG Meeting at the Annual Meeting of the Society for Risk Analysis, work with SRA officials to organize DRSG meetings or panels, and take other actions requested by the DRSG’s Officers or that are in the interest of the DRSG.
+Chair: Chair an Annual HDRSG Meeting at the Annual Meeting of the Society for Risk Analysis, work with SRA officials to organize HDRSG meetings or panels, and take other actions requested by the HDRSG’s Officers or that are in the interest of the HDRSG.

-Secretary-Treasurer: Maintain a record of actions of the DRSG’s Officers and the meeting, working as appropriate with the SRA Secretariat, maintain the financial records of the DRSG, and communicate relevant information to the DRSG membership.
+Secretary-Treasurer: Maintain a record of actions of the HDRSG’s Officers and the meeting, working as appropriate with the SRA Secretariat, maintain the financial records of the HDRSG, and communicate relevant information to the HDRSG membership.

 Chair-Elect: Coordinate and encourage the development of symposia for the annual meeting and solicit and track ideas for presentations at open teleconferences or other activities of the group.
-The president-elect may stand in for the president at a meeting should the president be unavailable.
+The chair-elect may stand in for the chair at a meeting should the chair be unavailable.

 Vice-Chair: Coordinate and administer the yearly student award program.
 This should include publication of the award program, collecting submissions, forming and chairing a committee to select the winners, informing the winners, and distributing the awards.

 Graduate Student/Postdoctoral Representative: Solicit nominations for the yearly student award program.
 Serve as a conduit for input to the Executive Committee on issues of interest to graduate students and postdoctoral research associates in risk analysis.
-To be eligible, this individual must, at the time of nomination, be either (a) enrolled in a post-baccalaureate Master’s or Doctoral degree program relevant to risk analysis (in the case of a Graduate Student) or (b) employed in a non-tenure track, temporary position (such as a postdoctoral research associate) within 3 years of receiving his/her PhD.
+To be eligible, this individual must, at the time of nomination, be either (a) enrolled in a post-baccalaureate Master’s or Doctoral degree program relevant to risk analysis (in the case of a Graduate Student) or (b) employed in a non-tenure track, temporary position (such as a postdoctoral research associate) no more than 5 years after receiving their PhD.
 This person may be nominated for a second two term if they are still eligible.